-Clay soil moisture content around a foundation is effected by uneven watering, neighbors watering, hillside run-off, and the sun.
+Clay soil moisture content around a foundation is affected by uneven watering, neighbors watering, hillside run-off, and the sun.
 Typically, the southwest corner receives the hottest, afternoon sun, baking water out of the clay soil.
 If drainage is inadequate, water may accumulate, causing the soil to swell.

 When moisture collects under a concrete slab, or pier and beam house, the clay soil swells.
 This swelling of the clay soil leads to upheaval of the foundation.
 Due to improper drainage, the clay soil under the foundation does not maintain a constant moisture level, which leads to uneven stress on the concrete slab, causing the concrete slab to bend and crack.
-As the slab bends, even before breaking, damage will occur to masonry, Sheetrock and tile floors.
+As the slab bends, even before breaking, the damage will occur to masonry, Sheetrock, and tile floors.

 Cracks in these materials are signs of foundation problems that should be acted upon to minimize foundation repairs.